-4.1 Where a student cannot attend an initial meeting/Discipline Hearing, as an alternative, he/she can either select another person to represent him or her, or submit further representations in writing, but shall not be required to do so.
+4.1 Where a student cannot attend an initial meeting/Discipline Hearing, as an alternative, they can either ask for it to be rescheduled (one change only is permitted), select another person to represent him or her, or submit further representations in writing, but shall not be required to do so.
 Where a student elects to select another person to represent him or her, written notification of this must be submitted to the School and/or Registry no later than two working days prior to the date of the hearing.